stiproot/pubsub-mcp/ai-mcp-quickstart.md

 - `ai-stream` - Agent requests and sampling requests
 - `ai-stream-responses` - Sampling responses from ai-svc
-- `mcp-tool-requests` - Tool calls from ai-svc to mcp-srvr
+- `mcp-tool-requests` - Tool calls from ai-svc to readme-mcp
-- `mcp-tool-responses` - Tool responses from mcp-srvr to ai-svc
+- `mcp-tool-responses` - Tool responses from readme-mcp to ai-svc

 Verify stream: